bilginmurat/bilginmurat/README.md

 # Hi there!
 I'm Murat Bilgin 👋

 ## 💫 About Me
-- 🔭 I'm a passionate Fullstack Developer working on diverse projects
+- 🔭 I'm a passionate Backend Developer working on diverse projects
 - 🌱 Currently developing applications with C#
 - 🚀 Always eager to learn new technologies and frameworks